 Statistical analyses

 Pearson correlations were used to analyse the associations among the 12 CFPQ subscales.
-The strengths of the correlations were interpreted based on the absolute value of r as very weak (r=0.00-0.19), weak (r=0.20-0.39), moderate (r=0.40-0.59), strong (r=0.60-0.79) and very strong (r=0.80-1.00) (31).
+The strengths of the correlations were interpreted based on the absolute value of r as very weak (r=0.00-0.19), weak (r=0.20-0.39), moderate (r=0.40-0.59), strong (r=0.60-0.79) and very strong (r=0.80-1.00) [31].

 Based on the mean scores for each subscale in the CFPQ, mothers were divided into tertile categories of high, medium and low scores of equal sample size using Visual Binning with equal percentiles in SPSS® for more intuitive interpretation of the results.
 To examine the association between the 12 maternal feeding practice subscales with children’s dietary intake and BMI, the Generalized Linear Model with Gamma/Inverse Gaussian distribution and identity link was used.
-This method was applied to handle the dietary intake data that was mostly positively skewed in this study (32, 33).
-Since this method is recommended only for non-zero positively skewed data, a constant value of 10g/day was added to the entire dataset to account for variables which contained zeros (34).
-Altogether, this method handles excess zeroes and skewness simultaneously without having to transform FFQ dietary intake values (33) .
+This method was applied to handle the dietary intake data that was mostly positively skewed in this study [32,33].
+Since this method is recommended only for non-zero positively skewed data, a constant value of 10g/day was added to the entire dataset to account for variables which contained zeros [34].
+Altogether, this method handles excess zeroes and skewness simultaneously without having to transform FFQ dietary intake values [33] .

 We presented models adjusting for confounding variables, such as maternal ethnicity, maternal education level, maternal pregnancy BMI at <14 weeks gestation, child sex, child’s birth order and breastfeeding duration.
-These confounders were chosen for this analysis based on the associations with the exposure of maternal feeding practices (22), and outcomes of dietary intake and BMI(25, 35) as previously reported from our studies using the GUSTO cohort.
+These confounders were chosen for this analysis based on the associations with the exposure of maternal feeding practices [22], and outcomes of dietary intake and BMI[25,35] as previously reported from our studies using the GUSTO cohort.
 The graphical presentation of confounding in a directed acyclic graph(DAG) is available in S1 Fig.

 All the selected confounders contributed to more than a 5% effect estimate change in the adjusted models compared to the unadjusted models.